AngeloFerrando/RVREPLan/README.md

 ## To run experiments

-To run the experiments on all benchmarks using all three Fast-Downward options (lama-first, bjolp, and lmcut)
+To run the experiments on all benchmarks using all three Fast-Downward options (lama-first, bjolp, and lmcut).

 ```bash
 sh ./experiments.sh
 ```

+Once the script is done, you should find in each sub-folder of the experiments folder the CSV containing the experimental results.